jeanbaptistemora/fluidattacks-universe2/makes/foss/units/docs/generate/criteria/templates/intros/compliance.md

 slug: /criteria/compliance/
 ---

-These are security standards,
-regulations and requirements
-that are known, used and implemented internationally in different types of organizations.
+This section consists of security standards, regulations and requirements that are known, used and implemented internationally in different types of organizations.

 ## Index